gagolews/genieclust/.devel/sphinx/index.md

 install.packages("genieclust")
 ```

-Its interface is compatible with the classic `stats::hclust()`, but there is more.
+Its interface is compatible with the classic `stats::hclust()`,
+but there is more:

 ```r
 X <- ...  # some data